kramble/FPGA-Litecoin-Miner/README.txt

 faster clock would help improve performance a little (and is essential for external RAM) at the expense of complexity.

-Multiple cores are best implimented using the 512kBit scratchpad as the slower individual throughput is more than compensated by doubling the number of cores supported.
+Multiple cores are best implemented using the 512kBit scratchpad as the slower individual throughput is more than compensated by doubling the number of cores supported.

 Contents
 --------
-DE2-115-Single  Single core, this is the simplest implimentation.
-NOT TESTED as I do
+DE2-115-Single  Single full scratchpad core, this is the simplest implementation.
-                not have a DE2_115 a board.
-Should be trivial to add multiple cores.
+                NOT TESTED as I do not have a DE2_115 a board.
+Adding multiple cores should be trivial (just needs a results queue, a simple example is provided in ltcminer.v)

-DE0-Nano        Uses interpolation as the full scratchpad does not fit, which adds
+DE0-Nano        Uses interpolation as the full scratchpad does not fit (this is the
-                complexity and reduces speed.
-TESTED and WORKS at 0.94 KHash/sec.
+                same as LOOKAHEAD_GAP=2 in GPU).
+TESTED and WORKS at ...
+                1.16 kHash/sec at 25Mhz (this is Fmax at 85C/Slow model)
+                1.40 kHash/sec at 30Mhz
+                1.63 kHash/sec at 35Mhz
+                1.86 kHash/sec at 40Mhz
+                2.09 kHash/sec at 45Mhz (with a few errors/shares rejected)
+				Fmax is 25MHz, so anything greater may not work reliably on your device.
+                BEWARE the onboard psu regulators run HOT to VERY HOT.
+You may fry them!

 scripts         Mining scripts.

 source          Verilog source code.

-A Xilinx LX150 port for ngzhang's Icarus board is in development.
+A Xilinx LX150 multicore port for ngzhang's Icarus board is in development.
+Its working in simulation but uses quite a lot ngzhang's code for the interface, so needs to be checked for GPL compliance (teknohog's should be OK).
+Compilation will require an expensive Xilinx ISE licence (or 30 day trial).
+I'm currently testing with the free webpack license which is limited to the LX75 device.

 Usage
 -----
 The Altera ports (DE0-Nano) require installation of Quartus II software.
-For MS Windows set mining pool connection details by editing scripts/config.tcl then run scripts/mine.bat
+For MS Windows set mining pool connection details by editing scripts/config.tcl then run scripts/mine.bat This uses getwork protocol and timeouts may occur.
+There are some configuration switches in mine.tcl, eg it can run in test mode which sends historical block headers to the fpga with known nonce results.
+Use of a stratum proxy server is recommended.